BillJr99/Ursinus-CS173/_pages/Labs/Arrays/lab-arrays.md

 ```

 ## Part 2: Weighted Averages
-Now, write a function `computeWeightedAverage` that also returns a `double`, and accepts an array of `double` for your course averages.
-Modify your program to replace your weighted average computation with a call to this function (again passing the average values as parameters).
+Now, write a function `computeWeightedAverage` that also returns a `double`, and accepts an array of `double` for your course averages, and an additional array of `double` to represent the weights.
+Call this function passing the average array and a weights array as parameters.

-This program should be much shorter!
-However, there is still some redundancy.
-The two average functions are still essentially the same algorithm and perhaps essentially the same code.

-Write a function called `computeAverage` that returns a `double` and accepts the individual values as an array, like the others.
-This time, add an additional array of `double` to represent the weights.
-Replace your call to `computeWeightedAverage` with a call to this function, passing the appropriate weights.

-Finally, replace your call to `computeEqualAverage` with a call to `computeAverage`, passing the appropriate weights there as well (what should the weights be when computing an equal-weight average?).